 What to donate

-Goodwill NCW encourages your donations of clothing, shoes, housewares, jewelry, books, furniture, toys, etc.
+Goodwill NCW encourages your donations of clothing, shoes, housewares, jewelry, books, furniture, toys and, yes, even Christmas lights!

 We can transform items you no longer need into wonderful opportunities for people in our home communities, including vocational and family programs as well as services fostering diversity and financial education.